19. Vibrations and waves

 Figure 19.2 – An example of a wave that shows five examples of measuring the wavelength.
 This figure, created by Alyssa J. Pasquale, Ph.D., is licensed under CC BY-NC-SA 4.0.

-Wavelength has a symbol of the lowercase Greek letter lambda (\lambda).
+The symbol for wavelength is the lowercase Greek letter lambda (\lambda).
 It has units of distance: meters or centimeters.

 The video below shows an animation of a wave where the distance between adjacent wave crests gradually decreases over time.